Lorenzo-Della-Torre/odtb2pilot/docs/setup.md

   pip3 install -r requirements.txt
 ```

-Make sure you the pip3 install in the Hilding root directory (odtb2pilot or
+Make sure you run the pip3 install in the Hilding root directory (odtb2pilot or
 whatever you've called it) to include the packeges/epsmsgbus as well.

 NOTE: `<platform>` has to be replaced with the name of the platform that you are